ethicalhack3r/ethicalhack3r.github.io/_posts/2014-10-12-memcached.markdown

 ## Conclusion

 After all this I came across a [blog post](http://www.sensepost.com/blog/4873.html) by SensePost who did all of this back in 2010.
-They even wrote a tool called ```go-derper``` which I havn't haf the chance to try yet.
+They even wrote a tool called ```go-derper``` which I havn't had the chance to try yet.
 My Google Fu must have been weak when I first came across the Memcached server on the Internet.
 Nevertheless I learned a little about Memcached and will be prepared next time I come across it.
 Hopefully you learned a little about it too.

 There was no Metasploit module to extract data from a Memcached server, maybe this is something I can do in future if I get the time or someone else can do if they're interested.
 Metaploit did have a [DoS exploit](https://github.com/rapid7/metasploit-framework/blob/master/modules/auxiliary/dos/misc/memcached.rb) (CVE-2011-4971) for Memcached though.